gitlabhq/gitlabhq/doc/ci/variables/README.md

 [Introduced][ee-2112] in [GitLab Enterprise Edition Premium][eep] 9.4.

-You can limit the scope of a secret variable by [defining which environments][envs] it should be available for.
+You can limit the scope of a secret variable by [defining which environments][envs] it can be available for.

-Regular expressions can be used, and the default scope is `*` which means any jobs will have this variable, not matter if an environment is defined or not.
+Wildcards can be used, and the default scope is `*` which means any jobs will have this variable, not matter if an environment is defined or not.

 For example, if the scope is `production`, then only the jobs having the environment `production` defined would have this specific variable.
 Wildcards (`*`)